Governance Documents

 Board of Directors

 Section 1.Number.
-The Board of Directors of the Alumni and Friends of the London School of Economics in the United States shall consist of at least 20 and no more than thirty-six persons.
-All members of the Board must be dues-paying members of the organization.
-At least ten members of the Board shall be chapter chairpersons.
+The Board of Directors of the Alumni and Friends of the London School of Economics in the United States shall consist of at least 20 and no more than 36 persons.
+At least 10 members of the Board shall be chapter chairpersons.

 Section 2.
 Term and Election.
 Directors shall be elected at the annual meeting for a term of two years.
 The terms shall be staggered, so that approximately one half expire each year.
 Directors may be elected for subsequent terms by the Board.
 New directors shall be elected by the members of the Board of Directors voting in person or by proxy.
 Vacancies in the Board of Directors may be filled by the remaining members of the Board at any time.
 Such election shall be for the unexpired term.

 Section 3.
 Meetings.
-The annual meeting of the Board of Directors for the election of directors shall be held on the first day of March or at such other time and at such place as the Board may from time to time determine.
-Other regular meetings of the Board of Directors shall be held at such time and place as the Board may from time to time determine.
+The annual meeting of the Board of Directors for election of directors shall be held in April each year or at such other time and at such place as the Board may determine as needed.
+Other regular meetings of the Board of Directors shall be held at such time and place as the Board deems necessary.
+Board meetings may convene entirely via virtual communications platforms.
 Special meetings of the Board may be called at any time by the president or at least three directors.
 Meetings of the Board are open to all members.

 Section 4.
 Notice.
-Written notice of the time and place of all meetings of the Board shall be mailed or delivered at least 15 days in advance of the meeting.
+Written notice of the time and place of all Board meetings shall be mailed or delivered at least 15 days in advance of the meeting.
+Electronic communications shall suffice for the delivery of written notices.

 Section 5.
 Quorum.
 Ten members of the Board in good standing shall constitute a quorum for the transaction of business at any meeting of the Board.
 In the absence of a quorum, the board may discuss but not decide business matters.

 Section 6.
 Executive Committee.
-An Executive Committee of the Board shall meet from time to time to act with the full authority of the Board.
+An Executive Committee of the Board shall meet regularly to act with the full authority of the Board.
 The Executive Committee shall consist of the officers and other individuals selected by the president.
 Only Board members may vote at Executive Committee meetings.
-Five members of the Board in good standing shall constitute a quorum for meetings of the Executive Committee.
+Five members of the Board shall constitute a quorum for meetings of the Executive Committee.

 Article II